Aftab700/aftab700.github.io/README.md

 ## Well hello there!!

-I am an Offensive Security enthusiast with a keen interest in network and web applications penetration testing and red teaming.
+I am an Offensive Security enthusiast with a keen interest in Application Security and penetration testing.

 I play Capture the Flag (CTF) challenges in my free time.
 Apart from security, I read Stoicism and Psychology.
 Drop me a message on LinkedIn for my resume!